yates13/Scripting-project/README.md

 37     plt.title('Cell Death Assay')
 38     plt.ylabel('Mean Luminescence (Normalized)')
 ```

+ ---

 #### 2)   titer.py

+**Purpose**

+This script uses a lab generated csv template file in order to graph the growth curves of viral assays.
+The script will determine the number of viral samples in the dataset and will generate a line chart with corresponding time points and viral titer values.
+The generated graph includes a legend of the viral samples and can be used for comparison across viral growth curves.
+To use this script, datasets must be entered as a system argument: `python3 titer.py titer_data.csv`.
+The script will print the unique sample names, which will then be used in the legend of the final graph.

 External Packages
  - sys (import of user arguments)